Nogard7491/wsc/README.md

     this.close();
 });

-// triggered when trying to connect through a method call "close" let eventId = wsc.on('close', function(event) {
+// triggered when closing a connection let eventId = wsc.on('close', function(event) {
     console.log('close', event);
 });